Are you thinking about selling original art online? With more people purchasing art online, it is possible to sell paintings and make money online.

 - You’re in Business

-Look at anyone who is successful.
+Look at anyone successful.
 They all believed in their ability to achieve their dreams.

 There will be struggles and plenty of failures along the way.
-The struggles and failures will give you the tools and knowledge you need to reach the finish line.
+The struggles and failures you encounter will give you the knowledge and experience you need to reach the finish line.

 There is one point Matt shared that I believe to be so true: